 "Hello folks, I have a Windows 7 Asus PC which always runs fine in the past two years.
 However, recently, don’t know why I always get a CPU fan error saying: 'CPU Fan Error!
 Press F1 to continue' on startup.
 Though the computer is still able to boot up smoothly after following the error message to pressing F1 button, I still want to know whether there is really a problem with my computer CPU fans or entire computer.
 Do you have any idea about what causes such CPU fan error on boot?
 What can I do to fix such CPU fan error problems?
 Do I have to change another CPU fan?
 Please help me!
 Thanks!"

 Hello, friends!
-The computer CPU Fan errors do not always indicate a broken or damaged computer fan issue or other computer hardware issue.
-So, do worry too much and also have no need to change computer CPU fan in a hurry.
+The computer CPU Fan errors do not always indicate a broken or damaged computer fan issue or other computer hardware issues.
+Hence, do not panic and go on reading this article to know more reasons and solutions of these CPU fan error problems in this POST.
 Honestly, in some cases, you can merely go change some computer settings to resolve such CPU fan problems.
-Hence, do not panic and go on reading this article to know more reasons and solutions of these CPU fan error problems in POST.

 After reading and understanding why people will receive the related CPU fan error warning message, you can go start to resolve such CPU fan problems with the below clues: